byu-cpe/Maeser/sphinx-docs/sysadmin/managing_users.md

 The User Management page provides the following filters to sort through your user database:
 1. **Authenticators:** Display users from a specific authentication method. (**Note:** This filter is only visible if you have more than one authenticator registered with your app.)
-2. **Admin Status:** Display either users that have administrator priviliges or users that do not.
+2. **Admin Status:** Display either users that have administrator privileges or users that do not.
 3. **Banned Status:** Display either banned or non-banned users.

 ### Edit User Options